 - where the risks are

-- the staff most likely to be a target for a cyber incident, e.g. those with IT administration privileges.
+- the most likely staff to be a target for a cyber incident (e.g. staff with IT administration privileges)

-An IT service provider should explain what they propose for your practice and why in simple language.
-Be wary if they use a lot of jargon.
-They should be able to guide you through the requirements for your practice, not just try to sell you new software.
+An IT consultant should explain what they propose for your practice and why in plain language.
+They should be able to guide you through the requirements for your practice.

-These steps can help you navigate discussions with your IT service provider and protect your network and systems.
+The following six steps to protect your network and system can help you navigate discussions with your IT service provider:

-Your IT service provider should check your network security controls including:
+Your IT consultant should check your network security controls including: